daywiss/provable/README.md

 undefined, which means the next call will throw.

 #API
-##Construction
+##Provable(config)
-Creating a hash series.
+Create a hash series and start the stateful engine.

 ```js
   var Provable = require('provable')